-- has direct access to all information necessary to produce accounting data without authorisation: - has a dedicated budget; - takes part in internal accounting-related processes; - plays a role in creating and approving all company procedures that have an impact on the statement of financial position, income statement and cash flow statement, making particular use of IT systems; - plays a role in defining and implementing administrative and accounting procedures for the preparation of financial statements, making use of the internal auditing structure and monitoring its effective application; - uses information provided by the internal audit department to carry out specific checks.
+- has direct access to all information necessary to produce accounting data without requiring authorisation; - has a dedicated budget; - takes part in internal accounting-related processes; - plays a role in creating and approving all company procedures that have an impact on the statement of financial position, income statement and cash flow statement, making particular use of IT systems; - plays a role in defining and implementing administrative and accounting procedures for the preparation of financial statements, making use of the internal auditing structure and monitoring its effective application; - uses information provided by the internal audit department to carry out specific checks.

 10.6.
-Coordination of entities involved in the internal control and risk management system
+Coordination of entities involved in the internal control and risk management system proper application of accounting standards and their consistency for the purposes of preparing the consolidated financial statements.

-As part of its well-established practice, the Control and Risks Committee, the meetings of which, as noted above, are usually attended by the Board of Statutory Auditors, formally meets the managers of the independent auditors at least once a year in order to assess the proper application of accounting standards and their consistency for the purposes of preparing the consolidated financial statements.
+As part of its well-established practice, the Control and Risks Committee, the meetings of which, as noted above, are usually attended by the Board of Statutory Auditors, formally meets the managers of the independent auditors at least once a year in order to assess the